 with something much nicer from your own material library).
 In the mask

-slot of the Blend material, place your Warp Texture.
-Here's the
+slot of the Blend material, place your Warp Texture (or mix map, if you

 the look of your shading effect.
 So if you expect a lot of geometry